electrikmilk/polaris/README.md

 # Polaris ✦

-Polaris is designed to be an easy-to-use HTML5 canvas 2D game engine.
+Polaris is a WIP HTML5 canvas 2D game engine.

-The typical canvas draw loop is abstracted to make drawing on a HTML5 canvas feel more like manipulating HTML DOM.
+Designed to be easy-to-use and quickly get started, the typical canvas draw loop is abstracted to make drawing on an HTML5 canvas feel more like manipulating HTML DOM.

 **For example:**

+We create a game which we give a HTML selector for where the canvas should go and it's dimensions.
+We then provide the game with a starting scene which will be automatically loaded as it is the first scene.
+A scene is provided a renderer unique to that scene, the renderer class handles rendering to the canvas.

 ```javascript
 new Game('#game', 640, 480, {